UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 Remember to design the game in a way that
 1. higher-score == better
-2. it's very improbably that two players reach the same score
+2. it's very improbable that two players reach the same score